azoth-lang/azoth.language.reference/src/classes.md

 arguments.)
 Two possible syntaxes are `module` and `type`.
 Though the latter would require that associated types be declared as `type alias`.
 But perhaps a modifier to the class declaration would be best.
 However, this may not be needed.
 In C# they exist primarily as a way to have free standing functions.
-But in Azoth functions can exist outside of classes.
+But in Azoth functions can exist outside of classes. **The proper declaration is a `sealed abstract` class.**